sbashwin/sathyamvellal.github.io/source/_posts/2013-09-09-cool-c-programming.markdown

 ---

 This post contains the writeup of my talk on **Cool C Programming** as part of the **Tech Talk Tuesday** series by **PES OpenSource** at PES Institute of Technology.
+(Please ignore any typos in this post; its pretty long and I wrote it in a hurry!)

 ## The C Preprocessor